ZJUFanLab/CCL-cGPS/README.md

 # About

-CCL-cGPS manuscript is under review.
-For more information, please visit our website [tcm.zju.edu.cn/cgps](http://tcm.zju.edu.cn/cgps/).
-Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn
+CCL-cGPS repository was developed by Xin Shao.
+Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn.
+For more information, please refer to our published paper [10.1016/j.isci.2020.101748](https://doi.org/10.1016/j.isci.2020.101748) or visit our website [tcm.zju.edu.cn/cgps](http://tcm.zju.edu.cn/cgps/).